 Remember the guys behind Dead Island?
 They returned in 2015 with another zombie adventure that was superior in almost every way and surely one of the most underrated games of this generation.
 There’s something so primally satisfying about leaping from rooftops and kicking zombies in the face, you know?

-So good that people are impatiently waiting for its remake, Resident Evil 2 didn’t so much tell gamers that the franchise was worth paying attention to as it did thrust it in their faces with some of the most terrifying, atmospheric gameplay available on the fifth generation of video game consoles.
+So good that people were impatiently waiting for its remake for years, Resident Evil 2 didn’t so much tell gamers that the franchise was worth paying attention to as it did thrust it in their faces with some of the most terrifying, atmospheric gameplay available on the fifth generation of video game consoles.

 Taking the foundations set by its predecessor and running with them, Resident Evil 2 took players out of the claustrophobic Spencer Mansion and into the open of Raccoon City.
 It somehow didn’t lose any of the tension in the process, either – Raccoon City was just as alive as it was undead.
 If you’re going to dip back into this one, you might want to take your nostalgia glasses off.
 It hasn’t aged tremendously well, but for what it did for the survival horror subgenre, it’s absolutely worth trying at least once.